If you’ve always dreamt of growing your own vegetables, you’ll be pleased to know it’s probably easier than you think.

 Aside from being one of the most famous superfoods (kale is packed with vitamins A, C, and K, as well as manganese, calcium, and potassium), kale is incredibly versatile.
 It’s delicious in salads, stews, pastas, and smoothies, and can be baked, fried, steamed, or sautéed.
 It’s also surprisingly easy to grow!

-Kale is a pretty compact crop, so it can grow in pots, containers, as well as in the ground.
+Kale is a compact crop, so it can grow in pots, containers, and the ground.
 It has very few issues with diseases or pests, is hardy, and can tolerate all kinds of temperatures – it even tastes better after a few frosts!
-You can harvest kale at many different stages, and its flowers and buds are also delicious!
+You can harvest kale at many stages, and its flowers and buds are also delicious.

 If you prefer to eat younger leaves, you may only have to wait two months for your first crop to be ready.
-Cavolo Nero (or black kale), is one of the best varieties to try.
+Cavolo Nero (or black kale) is one of the best varieties.
 Other good varieties include ‘Meadowlark’, ‘Kapitan’, ‘Curly Roja’, ‘Reflex’, and ‘Black Tuscan Lacinato’.

 You can sow kale seeds directly into the ground from late spring to early summer.
 For more on growing kale, have a read of this RHS guide.